BradHutchings/Mmojo-Server-v1/docs/5b-Build-Native.md

 ## 5b.
-Build mmojo-server
+Build Native

 Brad Hutchings<br/>
 brad@bradhutchings.com

 The fifth step in building Mmojo Server is to build the `mmojo-server` executables.

-In this subsetp, we will build `mmojo-server` for your build environment platform.
+In this subsetp, we will build `mmojo-server` for your native build environment platform.
 You don't need to do this.
 You can use it to test and debug features of mmojo-server that are not specific to any particular build.

 Skip ahead to: [5c.
 Build mmojo-server-cosmo](5c-Build-mmojo-server-cosmo.md).